Student Success

 - Liaison with community professionals and agencies.

-To qualify for services, students must contact the Access Office of their choice in order to complete the Application for Services and schedule an initial meeting.
+To qualify for services, students must contact the Access Office of their choice to complete the Application for Services and schedule an initial meeting.
 Accommodations are generally not provided retroactively, so it is important for students to apply for accommodations and provide documentation early in the enrollment process.
 This allows more time to implement reasonable accommodations.
-Please note, there is no deadline to apply for services, as students may submit their application and documentation any time during their tenure at the college.
+Please note, there is no deadline to apply for services, as students may submit their application and documentation at any time during their tenure at the college.

 For more information, contact the Access Office at the campus of your choice.